cytoscape/cytoscape-manual/docs/Cytoscape_and_OpenCL_GPU.md

 ### My problem is not listed here
+Try to install drivers for your CPU and run on the CPU platform (see links above).
+CPU platforms offer lower performance, but are generally more reliable.
 If this does not help you, ask for help in the [Cytoscape helpdesk mailing list](https://groups.google.com/forum/#!forum/cytoscape-helpdesk)